msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts_Part_1.md

 **Nonparametric Model:** The number of parameters is (potentially) infinite.
 Here number of parameters are function of number of training data.

-> Non-parametric  models assume  that  the  data  distribution  cannot  be  defined  interms  of  such  a  finite  set  of  parameters.
+> Non-parametric  models assume  that  the  data  distribution  cannot  be  defined  in terms  of  such  a  finite  set  of  parameters.

 - K-nearest neighbor
 - Decision trees